 Classroom Clowning

 Many of us remember the "class clown" from our schooling years, but perhaps not many witnessed professional clowning introduced within our coursework.
-I visit schoolrooms and put on shows- some silly and abstract, some specifically tailored for lessons, and always educational.
-Even silly, nonsensical entertainment allows students to think outside the box if crafted properly from a place of discovery.
-Children are great at this- discovering through limitless imagination thrives in kids' brains.
-But as they grow older, cram more information about the world into their heads, and understand structure and routine, they begin to follow societal patterns to assimilate- this is an evolved defense mechanism that makes us tolerable business partners, but often forsakes our independent imaginations.
+I visit schools and put on shows- some silly and abstract, some specifically tailored for lessons, and always educational.
+Silly, eccentric entertainment allows students to think outside the box and learn through discovery.
+Children are great at this- young brains thrive on discovery with limitless possibility.
+But as they grow older, cram more information about the world into their heads, and bend to structure and routine, they begin to follow societal patterns to assimilate- this is an evolved defense mechanism that makes us tolerable business partners, but often forsakes our independent imaginations.

-In clowning, I remind kids to leap without that safety net of societal norms and see world around them in a playful, beautiful light.
-This lends itself to appreciating the world around them- when a chair is not simply a chair but also a dancing partner, a crown, a musician, or a pet with a mind and behavior of its own, they can open their eyes to merge physics and thought, and ideally appreciate the world through a different lens- the chair makes a great partner and tool, if it's broken or mistreated, it doesn't work normally and it can hurt us if it isn't cared for.
-Thus, discovery of the physical world through clown is a universal, well-rounded exercise.
+In clowning, I remind kids to leap without that safety net of social norms and see world around them in a playful, beautiful light.
+This lends itself to appreciating their surroundings: when a chair is not simply a chair but also a dancing partner, a crown, a musician, or a pet with a mind and behavior of its own, students can open their eyes to merge physics and thought, and appreciate the world through a different lens.

 This work applies to humans of all ages, but that's a longer psychological discussion.

-In clowning, I remind kids to leap without that safety net of societal norms and see world around them in a playful, beautiful light.
-This lends itself to appreciating the world around them- when a chair is not simply a chair but also a dancing partner, a crown, a musician, or a pet with a mind and behavior of its own, they can open their eyes to merge physics and thought, and ideally appreciate the world through a different lens- the chair makes a great partner and tool, if it's broken or mistreated, it doesn't work normally and it can hurt us if it isn't cared for.
-Thus, discovery of the physical world through clown is a universal, well-rounded exercise.
+In clowning, I remind kids to leap without that safety net of social norms and see world around them in a playful, beautiful light.
+This lends itself to appreciating their surroundings: when a chair is not simply a chair but also a dancing partner, a crown, a musician, or a pet with a mind and behavior of its own, students can open their eyes to merge physics and thought, and appreciate the world through a different lens.

 This work applies to humans of all ages, but that's a longer psychological discussion.